mkuthan/example-beam/README.md

 * Unlimited scalability as long as keys are distributed evenly.
 * The lowest latency, enricher emits screen event immediately if the publication has been already seen, or when late publication arrives.
-* Resource/cost friendly, only right side of the join (publications) are cached for the given period.
+* Resource/cost friendly, right side of the join (publications) is cached for the given (longer) period.
+The left side of the join (screens, a lot of screen events) is also cached but for shorter period.
 * Implementation is fully generic and reusable.

 ### Cons